Jemesson/hexagonal/README.md

 ### Adapters
 Adapters can be external services that wants to communicate with the application business logic.

 > Example 1: An input adapter could be a web interface.
-When a user clicks a button, the web adapter calls a certain input port to.
+When a user clicks a button, the web adapter calls a certain
+> input port to communicate with the core.

 > Example 2: An output adapter adapters are called by our core business, for instance, persisting data into a  database.